php/pecl-search_engine-solr/README.md

 Support & Sponsorship
 ---------------------
-The PHP Solr Extension has been supporting the PHP community since 2010 without any financial backing.
-Today, We'd like to transform it into an ODM, a milestone we can't reach without your support, as there will be significant work up ahead.
+The PHP Solr Extension has been around since 2010 without any financial backing.
+Today, We'd like to transform it into an ODM (Object Document Mapper), a milestone we can't reach without your support, as there will be significant work up ahead.
 [Giving back will help us in this transformation](https://opencollective.com/php-solr-extension)!

 Running Tests